Mark Woodworth: First Trial

 McFaddin and James Wyrsch handled his defense.

 The prosecution contended that Mark took his father's gun and walked across the road and shot the Robertsons, stopping by the work bench in the Robertson's machine shed to get bullets.
-They flew Steve Nicklin from England, who testified about the bullet fragment taken from Robertson’s surgery, who testified his results “strongly suggest” the bullet came from the Woodworth gun.
+They flew Steve Nicklin from England, who testified about the bullet fragment taken from Robertson's surgery, who testified his results “strongly suggest” the bullet came from the Woodworth gun.

 Officer Miller testified that he found a box of bullets on the workbench in Robertson's machine shed and dusted them for prints.

 Don Locke testified that the thumbprint on the box of bullets matched Mark Woodworth's prints.

-Deputy Calvert testified that Woodworth gave conflicting statements about how many times he had been in the shed and how often he went target shooting with his father’s pistol.
+Deputy Calvert testified that Woodworth gave conflicting statements about how many times he had been in the shed and how often he went target shooting with his father's pistol.

 Before the shooting, Mark had harvested 100 acres of his own soybean crop the parents allowed him to plant.
 Worth about $6,000.
 Prosecutor Hulshof presented a theory that Mark felt cheated because the Robertsons disputed the amount he was owed after expenses.
 Although he presented no evidence, the Robertsons had never said anything about this to the Woodworths.

 Woodworth testified on his own behalf and denied the crime.
-He said that he and others on the farm had used Lyndel’s gun for target shooting and the box of shells with his thumbprint may have been in Lyndel’s truck at one point.
-Another witness, Neal Williams, also testified that he, Woodworth, and others used Lyndel’s gun and ammunition for target shooting.
+He said that he and others on the farm had used Lyndel's gun for target shooting and the box of shells with his thumbprint may have been in Lyndel's truck at one point.
+Another witness, Neal Williams, also testified that he, Woodworth, and others used Lyndel's gun and ammunition for target shooting.
 Williams testified that this ammunition was sometimes moved from the truck to the shed or from the shed to the truck.

 The defense attempted to put on evidence about Rochelle Robertson's former boyfriend Thomure and his possible motive for injuring the Robertsons, the prosecution objected and most of it was ruled inadmissible.
 The judge ruled that an alternate suspect can only be admitted when there is direct evidence tying the suspect to the crime.
 Ruling the gunpowder residue found on Thomure was not sufficient.
-The judge also ruled that Lyndel’s statements at the hospital identifying Thomure as his assailant were not direct evidence since Lyndel had denied making such statements.
+The judge also ruled that Lyndel's statements at the hospital identifying Thomure as his assailant were not direct evidence since Lyndel had denied making such statements.

 In March 1995, a Livingston County jury convicted Woodworth of all charges.
 Mark Woodworth was sentenced to 31 years in prison.

 A conviction that divided the town of Chillicothe.

 Reversal

-Two years later the Missouri Court of Appeals ruled that the trial judge erred, and the jury should have heard evidence that Lyndel Robertson had identified Thomure as the shooter while in the hospital, as well as evidence of Thomure’s possible motive and opportunity.
+Two years later the Missouri Court of Appeals ruled that the trial judge erred, and the jury should have heard evidence that Lyndel Robertson had identified Thomure as the shooter while in the hospital, as well as evidence of Thomure's possible motive and opportunity.

-Trial two
+Second Trial

 In November 1999, the State tried Woodworth a second time, and once again convicted Woodworth of the Robertson shooting.
-His sentenced was added to, and he was given life in prison, plus an additional fifteen years.
+His sentence was added to, and he was given life in prison, plus an additional fifteen years.